teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 the client is extending by routing index.

 An ENDIVE is a complete set of SNIPs.
 Relays download ENDIVEs, or diffs between ENDIVEs, once every voting period.
-We'll explain some ways below to make these diffs small, even though some of the information in them (particularly SNIP signatures and index ranges) will tend to change with every period.
+We'll accept some complexity in order to make these diffs small, even though some of the information in them (particularly SNIP signatures and index ranges) will tend to change with every period.